fayepsr/ase/test_runs/README.md

 ## Usage

-Visit http://localhost:8089/python_exec.php on your browser and a "Python executed successfully" message shoulf be executed
+Visit http://localhost:8089/python_exec.php on your browser and a "Python executed successfully" message should be executed

+### Added java execution
+Visit http://localhost:8089/java_exec.php on your browser and a "Hello, World!" message should be executed

 ## How it works